Agricultural Communications

 Communications Component II: Advertisements (50 Points)

-Each participant will rank four business cards for the same individual.
-Ranking should be based on the use of design principles: focus point, flow, consistency, balance, and appropriateness.
+- Each participant will rank four business cards for the same individual.
+Ranking should be based on the use of design principles: focus point, flow, consistency, balance, appropriateness and grammatical correctness

 AP Style Exam Score - 100